convexfi/spectralGraphTopology/index.md

 permalink: /
 ---

-# Learning similarities in graph data
+# Learning graphs from data via spectral constraints
 {: .fs-9 }

-**spectralGraphTopology** provides estimators of the Laplacian and adjacency matrices of graphs by leveraing prior information in their structural form.
+**spectralGraphTopology** provides estimators of the Laplacian and adjacency matrices of graphs by leveraging prior information in their structural form.

 {: .fs-6 .fw-300 }